Kramers' degeneracy for open systems in thermal equilibrium: Abstract

 \section{Abstract}

 Kramers' degeneracy theorem underpins many interesting effects in quantum systems with time-reversal symmetry.
-We show that the generator of dynamics for Markovian open fermionic systems can exhibit an analogous degeneracy, protected by a combination of time-reversal symmetry \textit{and} the microreversibility property of systems at thermal equilibrium---the degeneracy is lifted if either condition is not met.
-We provide simple examples of this phenomenon and show that the degeneracy is reflected in the standard Green's functions.
+We show that the generator of dynamics for Markovian open fermionic systems can exhibit an analogous degeneracy, protected by a combination of time-reversal symmetry \textit{and} the microreversibility (detailed balance) property of systems at thermal equilibrium---the degeneracy is lifted if either condition is not met.
+We provide simple examples of this phenomenon and show that the degeneracy is reflected in the single-particle Green's functions.
 Furthermore, we show that certain experimental signatures of topological edge modes in open many-body systems can be protected by microreversibility in the same way.
-Our results suggest that time-reversal symmetry of the system-bath Hamiltonian can affect open system dynamics only if the bath is in thermal equilibrium.
+Our results highlight the importance of \textit{detailed balance} in characterizing open topological matter.

 Kramers' theorem is one of the oldest and most celebrated theorems in quantum mechanics.
 It states that the Hamiltonian of a system with half-integer total spin will have a pairwise degenerate spectrum if time-reversal symmetry (TRS) is preserved \cite{kramers1930, wigner1932}.
 This simple claim carries deep implications, ranging from the quantum spin Hall effect \cite{kane2005, bernevig2006} to the robustness of superconductivity in disordered materials \cite{anderson1959}.